 - What are the costs of doing it in-house?
 Include hidden costs such as office space and staff costs.
 Also, what are the costs of not outsourcing?
 Will your business suffer if it doesn't invest in the expertise or facilities that an outsourcing partner might provide?

 - Check the return on investment (ROI) - ask potential service providers for help, as many offer an ROI calculator.

 - Would it be helpful to use a consultant to help you find a service provider?

 - Are you prepared to spend the time and energy required to manage the outsourcing relationship?

-When you plan to outsource tasks, you also need to plan what you will do if any problems arise.
-It's a good idea to consider having other service providers that you can turn to relatively quickly and how you might take the outsourced processes back in-house.
+Before agreeing an outsourcing contract, you need to plan what you will do if problems arise.
+For example, if the provider you've chosen isn't able to complete the tasks, you may want to consider having other service providers that you can turn to relatively quickly or taking the outsourced processes back in-house.

 It is important that the contract between you and the outsourcing company sets out the circumstances in which you can make such changes.
 If not, the outsourcing company could claim compensation.